YuraSkydan/Koa/README.md

 Console Game Engine that works in console window.

-The goals of this project.
+The goals of this project:
 1) Сreate RayTracer
 2) Сreate 2D renderer
 3) Implement 2D physics in this engine.